climacoinworld/climacoin/README.md

 Smart contracts included in this repo:
 - `ClimacoinToken.sol` - The Climacoin token which is an ERC-20 token that's going to be deployed on Polygon Network.
 The token has mint and burn functionalities and it's not capped.
 - `TokenVesting.sol` - A token vesting contract that can release its tokens gradually like a typical vesting scheme.
 It will be used for token distribution.
+- `TokenStaking.sol` - A token holder contract that allows users to stake an ERC20 token and receive rewards in the native token.
+Can be used for staking.
+This contract is **upgradeable**, so it can receive improvements in the future.
+Read more about it here: [Writing Upgradeable Contracts](https://docs.openzeppelin.com/upgrades-plugins/1.x/writing-upgradeable).

 ## Installation